deqode/GoArcc/README.md

 11. each RPC would be implemented in seperate file, and will have same name as RPC in kebabcase
 12. Internal services proto will follow same conventions as the main protos, except proto module will have '.intenals' suffix in them
-13. Internal protos can include messages from main protos but can not the other way around 14 Everyone install editorconfig plugins in IDEs
+13. Internal protos can include messages from main protos but can not the other way around 14 Everyone installs editorconfig plugins in IDEs
 15. Name of RPC methods and file implementing it should be same in kebabcase